S.No.

 % AutoCorrelation of White Noise

-% Loops are used in this program for easier portability to
+% Loops are used in this program for easier

 % C or assembly code.